ringpackages/MyCTiger/README.md

 MyCTiger transforms the Ring programming language into a powerful domain-specific language (DSL) for generating and building C programs.

-It empowers developers to enjoy the performance and efficiency of C while leveraging Ring’s expressive syntax and productivity for DSL creation.
+It empowers developers to enjoy the performance and efficiency of C while leveraging Ring's expressive syntax and productivity for DSL creation.
 Unlike traditional approaches that embed Ring within C applications or extend the Ring VM using C code, MyCTiger reimagines Ring as a meta-language for C.

-This isn’t about runtime language integration—it’s about compile-time code generation.
+This isn't about runtime language integration—it's about compile-time code generation.
 With MyCTiger, Ring becomes a high-level interface for producing C code, enabling direct injection of raw C and seamless use of existing C libraries without bindings.

 ## 🎉 Key Features of MyCTiger